deanwraith/recycling/README.md

 ## 2. Testing
 Testing of the site was done through the whole development of the site checking as a new feature or style was added on how that effected the specific pages and the functionality.

+* Logo functionality - When the logo is clicked it will take you back to the home page. **Tested and passed**.
+* Menu icon - When hovered over with cursor the menu dropsdown to display available pages.
+These can be clicked and will take you to the respective pages.
+In the dropdown the current page will be underlined and the page the cursor runs over will be underlined. **Tested and passed**
+* Reuse, Reduce and Recycle cards - When hovered over with the mouse cursor the card will flip to display more information about the section. **Tested and passed**
+* Footer - In the footer it contains 4 social media icons that link to the respective social media page. **Tested and passed**
+* Reuse, Reduce and Recycle pages - There are 4 sections per page with the bottom right section containing a video.
+The video does not play automatically but starts once clicked. **Tested and passed**
+* Header and footer - Function the same on all pages. **Tested and passed**
+* Hover function on menu and flip cards for mobile changes to click function.
+Menu does not close on click.

 Responsiveness testing was done using several mobile devices of different size to see the site effectiveness at different resolutions.
 The devices used were:
 * Iphone SE
 * IPad
 * HP Elite Book Laptop as well as the Inspect function on Google Chrome Browser to test most resolutions and devices.

 ### 2.1 Validation Testing
 * HTML